Tag: onion

 Instead of draining on paper towels, lay your bacon strips apart from one another on a piece of parchment paper.
 The syrupy coating on the outside with firm up a bit and you'll end up with a chewy, but still crispy, slice of heaven.

 With all that done, you can assemble your breakfast mountain.
+Serve pancakes cut in wedges with a chunk of melty butter and a crap ton of syrup.

 The Miles's and Maisy's of your life will be thrilled.
 You should see the toast.
 I couldn't even get it through the door!